 The type of treatment varies with the age at which treatment begins.

 The treatment should be begun as early as possible.

 Treatment of congenital talipes equinovarus has undergone a significant shift after Ponseti’s work.

-Recent studies have suggested that Ponseti method has a definite edge over the traditional treatment approach and results in lesser need for surgery.
+Recent studies have suggested that the Ponseti method has a definite edge over the traditional treatment approach and results in the lesser need for surgery.

 Pirani Scoring System

 Traditionally, two categories of clubfeet are identified, as follows:

 - Easy or correctable clubfeet – These are readily corrected with manipulation, casting, and splintage alone

 - Resistant clubfeet – These respond poorly to splinting and relapse quickly after seemingly successful manipulative treatment; they require early operative management and are said to be associated with a thin calf and a small high heel.